 The Arkansas House Insurance and Commerce Committee voted down Arkansas Senate Bill (SB) 291 that would have repealed Arkansas’ requirement for the use of OE crash parts in repairing a vehicle still under the manufacturer’s warranty, unless the vehicle owner has given written consent otherwise.

 Arkansas Senate Bill (SB) 291 would repeal the requirement for the use of aftermarket crash parts in repair of a vehicle that is still under the manufacturer’s warranty without the vehicle owner’s written consent.

-The Automotive Body Parts Association (ABPA) is publicly denouncing and expresses concern over auto body repair legislation recently introduced in Maryland that, if passed, will limit consumer choices when having their vehicle repaired.
+The Automotive Body Parts Association (ABPA) is publicly denouncing auto body repair legislation recently introduced in Maryland that, if passed, will limit consumer choices when having their vehicle repaired.

 Last week, the U.S. Senate Committee on Environment and Public Works Subcommittee on Clean Air and Nuclear Safety held a hearing titled “Examining Pathways Towards Compliance of the National Ambient Air Quality Standard for Ground-Level Ozone.”

 Last Thursday, the U.S. House Committee on Education and the Workforce held a hearing titled, “The Administration’s Overtime Rule and Its Consequences for Workers, Students, Nonprofits and Small Businesses.”

 On May 24, the Rhode Island Senate Judiciary Committee held a hearing on Senate Bill 2055.
 This legislation attempts to regulate the generation, collection, analysis, dissemination and sharing of connected-car vehicle data.